tagazok/my-workshops/static-web-apps/tutorial.md

 ### Sign in & Sign out

 When I said "out of the box", I really meant it.
 You don't need to do anything for most of the providers.
 Let's use the GitHub one for our application.
-The only thing you will have to do is a button that redirect to `/.auth/login/github`.
+The only thing you will have to do is a button that redirects to `/.auth/login/github`.

 <div class="box assignment">
 Add a button in the login.html so your users can sign in using GitHub.